CodeJugalbandi/FunctionalProgramming/melodies/expression_problem/README.md

 Rect            x          x
 RightTriangle   x          x          x
 ```
-**BRAMHA** In the Expression problem, (1) is about adding rows (new types),
-and (2) is about adding columns (new operations).
-FP langs tend to solve (2)
-better than OO langs.
-Dynamic languages like Ruby mitigate the expression problem
-through "monkey patching" as they have "open classes".
-Monkey Patching is
-where you add or replace existing methods, but one would not know whether
-such method pre-existed before and there is a name clash.
-The very flexibility
-that these languages offer results in uncertainty.
+**BRAMHA** (EP1) is about adding rows (new types), and (EP2) is about adding columns (new operations).
+In genreal terms, FP langs tend to solve (EP2) better than OO langs.
+Dynamic languages like Ruby mitigate the expression problem through "monkey patching" as they have "open classes".
+Monkey Patching is where you add or replace existing methods, but one would not know whether such method pre-existed before and there is a name clash.
+The very flexibility that these languages offer results in uncertainty.

+### Expression Problem - the Scala perspective

 **KRISHNA** Lets try to solve the expression problem in Scala.

 ~~~
 trait Shape
 case class Circle(r: Int) extends Shape